SortableJS/Sortable/README.md

 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
 	scrollSpeed: 10, // px

+	moveThreshold: // Minimum pointer movement, in pixels, which cancels a long press gesture

 	setData: function (/** DataTransfer */dataTransfer, /** HTMLElement*/dragEl) {
 		dataTransfer.setData('Text', dragEl.textContent); // `dataTransfer` object of HTML5 DragEvent
 	},